 If you still aren’t convinced, as a bonus, Ally Bank also offers free security software to protect up to three devices with Webroot SecureAnywhere software.
 Plus, Ally uses features such as 2-step authentication and other security strategies, as well as fraud and identity theft tools and personal tips to help protect you from malware and other potential security concerns.

 Ally Bank is a popular destination for people looking for great savings rates, but there are others that may come up during your search for an online savings account.
 Take a look at your other options to see how Ally's savings account stands among them:

 Capital One 360 Savings

 The online savings account from Capital One 360, Capital One's online banking division, is very similar Ally's savings account.
-It does offer a lower savings rate at 0.75% APY.
+It does offer a lower savings rate.
 However, the 360 Savings account doesn't charge excess withdrawal fees -- the bank will just close your account if you do it too often.
 It also lets you create multiple accounts with nickname just like Ally.

 Synchrony Bank High-Yield Savings Account

 Synchrony Bank offers an online savings account with an impressive savings rate.
 Its biggest drawback is the lack of a dedicated mobile banking app -- not a major hurdle if you don't really need it.

 As you could probably guess, online savings accounts provide all the convenience and security you would expect from any bank.
 Some of the best features, however, include one of the highest interest rates available from any bank, and no hidden fees.
 With an Ally Bank savings account, you can save your money for college, an event, a vacation, or an emergency fund, and earn the most interest without paying ridiculous fees just to have the account.